 - The Dumb Bunnies Go to the Zoo (1997)

 The books were given an Animated Adaptation in 1998 that was produced by Canada's Nelvana and Australia's Yoram Gross animation studios.
-It ran for 2 seasons and aired on CBS in the United States, STV in the UK, and YTV in Canada.
+It ran for 2 seasons of 26 episodes and aired on CBS in the United States, STV in the UK, and YTV in Canada.
 Episodes can now be seen at Nelvana's Keep It Weird channel on Youtube.

 The books and the show contain examples of: